Shaherin/Poem_Generator/README.md

 # Poem_Generator
-UKZN COMP 316 Semester project - 2016
+UKZN COMP 316 (Natural Language Processing) Semester project - 2016

 Coded in eclipse using Java 8.
 Includes only the src folder of the eclipse project.